Special no more? Holding Korean chaebol to higher account

 In a sign that powerful companies are held to greater account, convicted executives are finding it harder to avoid jail time.
 Park's government has also passed a law taxing excess corporate cash in hopes of compelling big companies to, among other things, unlock their funds and pay more dividends.

-Investors threw a fit in September when Hyundai Motor Co and two affiliates paid $10 billion for a plot of land - more than three times its appraised value.
+Investors threw a fit in September when Hyundai Motor Co (005380.KS) and two affiliates paid $10 billion (£6.38 billion) for a plot of land - more than three times its appraised value.
 While Hyundai did not back down, it subsequently sought to appease investors by considering more dividends.

 NUTS AND OUTRAGE